-Abandoning all epidemic modeling appears too unrealistic.
-Besides identifying the problems of epidemic modeling, Table 3 also offers suggestions on addressing some of them.
-Not all problems can be fixed though.
+Importantly, not all problems can be fixed.
 At best, epidemic models offer only tentative evidence.
 Great caution and nuance are still needed.
 Models that use reliable data, that are validated and continuously reappraised for their performance in real-time, and that combine multiple dimensions of impact may have more utility.
 A good starting point is to acknowledge that problems exist.
 Serious scientists who have published poorly performing models should acknowledge this.
 They may also correct or even retract their papers, getting credit and congratulations, not blame, for corrections/retractions.
 The worst nightmare would be if scientists and journals insist that prolonged draconian measures cause the massive difference between predictions and eventual outcomes.
-Serious scientists and serious journals42 are unfortunately flirting with this slippery, defensive path.
-Total lockdown is a bundle of dozens of measures.
+Serious scientists and serious journals44 are unfortunately flirting with this slippery, defensive path.45 Total lockdown is a bundle of dozens of measures.
 Some may be very beneficial, but some others may be harmful.
 Hiding uncertainty can cause major harm downstream and leaves us unprepared for the future.
 For papers that fuel policy decisions with major consequences, transparent availability of data, code, and named peer-review comments is also a minimum requirement.

 The possibility of calibrating model predictions for looking at extremes rather than just means is sensible, especially in early days of pandemics, when much is unknown about the virus and its epidemiological footprint.
 However, when calibration/communication on extremes is adopted, one should also consider similar calibration for the potential harms of adopted measures.
-For example, tuberculosis has killed 1 billion people in the last 200 years, it still kills 1.5 million people (mostly young and middle age ones) annually, and prolonged lockdown may cause 1.4 million extra tuberculosis deaths between 2020-2025.
-44 Measles has killed about 200 million people in the last 150 years; disrupted MMR vaccination may fuel lethal recrudescence.
-45 Use of extreme case predictions for COVID-19 deaths should be co-examined with extreme case predictions for deaths and impact from many other lockdown-induced harms.
+For example, tuberculosis has killed 1 billion people in the last 200 years, it still kills 1.5 million people (mostly young and middle age ones) annually, and prolonged lockdown may cause 1.4 million extra tuberculosis deaths between 2020-2025.46 Measles has killed about 200 million people in the last 150 years; disrupted MMR vaccination may fuel lethal recrudescence.47 Use of extreme case predictions for COVID-19 deaths should be co-examined with extreme case predictions for deaths and impact from many other lockdown-induced harms.
 Models should provide the big picture of multiple dimensions.
 Similar to COVID-19, as more reliable data accrue, predictions on these other dimensions should also be corrected accordingly.